NullCGT/Dotfiles/README.md

 I maintain this repository with the help of the [dotbot](https://github.com/anishathalye/dotbot) utility.
 Please check it out.

 ## Icons
-I am currently using Icomoon-Free.
+I am currently using [Material Design Icons](https://materialdesignicons.com/).

 ## Color Scheme
 I am currently using a slightly modified version of [blood-moon](https://github.com/dguo/blood-moon).